-Based on the multiple theories and related concepts, the keynote speech further presents how to facilitate individual learning and organizational learning in fast changing local and global environment and how to foster both individual knowledge and institutional knowledge in schools as the major contribution to the growth of local knowledge in globalized education.
-Furthermore, implications are drawn for building up a networked human and IT environment to support formulation of learning communities and fostering local knowledge.
+Based on the multiple theories and related concepts, the speech further presents how to facilitate individual learning and organizational learning in fast changing local and global environment and how to foster both individual knowledge and institutional knowledge in schools as the major contribution to the growth of local knowledge and the local developments in globalized education.
+Furthermore, implications are drawn for building up a networked human and IT environment to support developing learning communities, fostering local knowledge, and human development.

-There are five types of local knowledge and wisdom to be pursued in globalized education, including the economic and technical knowledge, human and social knowledge, political knowledge, cultural knowledge, and educational knowledge for the developments of individuals, school institutions, communities, and the society.
+There are five types of local knowledge and human development to be pursued in globalized education, including the economic and technical knowledge, human and social knowledge, political knowledge, cultural knowledge, and educational knowledge for the developments of individuals, school institutions, communities, and the society.
 How the multiple theories can be used to foster these types of local knowledge is still a blank area for further research in coming years.

-It is hoped that the theories and ideas raised in this keynote speech can benefit the ongoing international efforts for globalization and localization in education for the future of our next generations in the new millennium.
+It is hoped that the theories and ideas raised in this speech can benefit the ongoing international efforts for globalization and localization in education for the future of our next generations in the new millennium.